-Researcher, Center for Research in Higher Education Policies (CIPES) and Associate Professor, Universidade Europeia - Laureate International Universities, Portugal

-2 Researcher, Center for Research in Higher Education Policies (CIPES) and Agency for the Assessment and Accreditation of Higher Education (A3ES), Portugal the evaluator's analysis was consistent with the ideas of the central administration.
+1 Researcher, Center for Research in Higher Education Policies (CIPES) and Associate Professor, Universidade Europeia - Laureate International Universities, Portugal 2 Researcher, Center for Research in Higher Education Policies (CIPES) and Agency for the Assessment and Accreditation of Higher Education (A3ES), Portugal 3 Researcher, Center for Research in Higher Education Policies (CIPES) and Assistant Professor, DEGEI, University of Aveiro, Portugal the evaluator's analysis was consistent with the ideas of the central administration.
 Overall, the report considered there was evidence that IEP had positively impacted central administrations, an effect more difficult to detect at the lower levels of the organisation.

-Researcher, Center for Research in Higher Education Policies (CIPES) and Assistant Professor, DEGEI, University of Aveiro, Portugal

-Assessment and Assessment Follows (CIPES) and Assessment of the Administration Council of the Agency for the Assessment and Accreditation of Higher Education (A3ES), Portugal
+4 Senior Researcher, Center for Research in Higher Education Policies (CIPES) and President of the Administration Council of the Agency for the Assessment and Accreditation of Higher Education (A3ES), Portugal